[Educator Network] The Importance of Using AI in the Classroom

 Do you just look at your phone to unlock it?
-How does your email get sorted into different categories?
-How does social media know which advertisements might interest you?
-When was the last time you opened up a website and an instant messenger popped up asking if you needed any help?
+Does your email get sorted into different categories automatically?
+Does social media seem to know which advertisements might interest you?
+Have you opened up a website and an instant messenger popped up asking if you needed any help?
 Have you ever called a business to get an automated voice asking you questions on how to direct your call?

 If you said ‘yes’ to any of the questions above, then you have interacted with the smart technology known as Artificial Intelligence (AI).
 With advances in technology the interactions with AI are becoming a more frequent part of our daily lives.
 That is no different in the world of education.

 Attempting to make a computer system learn and make decisions like a human is the goal of AI.
 Sounds simple, right?
 To understand the complexity of AI can be a daunting task.
 The words “Artificial Intelligence” can even sound overwhelming and complicated.
 Until recently, I was an educator who felt AI was too difficult to take on in the classroom.
 As I dove into two separate projects, I began to see that AI does have a place in the classroom and can be very beneficial to educators and students.